 Textbooks and class supplies may be ordered or purchased from the NIACC Book Zone located in the Activity Center.
 The Book Zone can be reached by calling 641-422-4500.
-Students can also check the Book Zone web site at www.niaccbookzone.com for further information.
+Students can also visit the BookZone web site at www.niaccbookzone.com for further information.